acisops/acis_anomaly_pages/source/dea_seq_reset.rst

   SW pages.
 * Process the dump data and get access to the CXC products to verify that this anomaly looks identical or similar to previous occurrences.
-* Convene a telecon with the ACIs engineering team at the next reasonable moment to review the data and diagnosis.
+* Convene a telecon with the ACIS engineering team at the next reasonable moment to review the data and diagnosis.

 Impacts